Hasmelash95/heavenly-beauty/README.md

 1. I've been perusing the web in search of makeup tutorials but very often it appears expensive makeup is needed to achieve any of the looks.
 I wish to visit a site that can offer cost saving tips and tricks.

-PASS - The makeup offers cost saving advice on the second page and the subscription page asks the user to check off the makeup items they do already have so as not to give them a regimen beyond their means.
+PASS - The website offers cost saving advice on the second page and the subscription page asks the user to check off the makeup items they do already have so as not to give them a regimen beyond their means.

 2. I've been searching the web in the hopes of finding a source that can redirect me to the cheaper beauty brands available.